Errors

 AuthError (401)

 The API key is missing, malformed, or revoked.
-Don't retry — the user needs to mint a fresh key in Admin → Clients → <client> → API access.
+Don't retry - mint a fresh key from Portal → API keys.

 from robotrace import AuthError